 Main causes hypertension

-Though the cause of hypertension is often not known yet there are many factors that contributes towards it.
+Though the cause of hypertension is often not known yet there are many factors that contribute towards it.

 Hypertension is more common in people aged over 40 years.
 With age, blood pressure can increase steadily as the arteries become stiffer and narrower due to plaque build-up.